Condition monitoring for wind turbines

 The crucial quality advantage

 - Unique experience.
-Our diagnostics experts monitor more than 7,000 wind turbines.
+Our diagnostics experts monitor more thousands of wind turbines.
 Their in-depth expertise is applied to each new condition monitoring project.
 Variable operating conditions, complex transmission and low rotational speeds – these factors all require a different monitoring approach to conventional rotating machinery.